Joe Biden Appears To Forget He’s No Longer The Vice President Of The United States During Debate

 “If you notice, nobody’s yet said how much it’s going to cost the taxpayer,” Biden said when addressing the estimated reduced costs of Medicare for All plans.
 “I hear this, large savings, the president thinks – my friend from Vermont thinks that the employer is going to give you back if you negotiate.”

 Elsewhere in the debate, presidential candidate and former Housing and Urban Development Secretary Julian Castro attacked Biden for his age.
-Per The Washington Post, Castro got into a spar with Biden after claiming that his health care plan would not require Americans to buy in while the former Vice President’s would.
+Per The Washington Post, Castro sparred with Biden after claiming that his health care plan would not require Americans to buy in while the former vice president’s plan would.
 In response, Biden said that Americans would not have to buy in under his plan, which prompted Castro’s question.

 “Are you forgetting what you said two minutes ago? ”